plato4/bit.css/README.md

 A pixel art CSS framework and font

-uses box-shadows to achieve a pixel art effect.
+The css is pixel perfect and maintains the same resolution for any window size.
+Entirely uses box-shadows to achieve the pixel-art style (no border-images used).